 Best time to visit Cyprus

 The tourist season in Cyprus lasts from April to October.
 During this time there should be no trouble getting flights and hotels, all the attractions, restaurants and so on will be open, and there should be numerous activities and festivals to keep you occupied.
 The downside is, of course, overcrowding and inflated prices.

 Given a choice, try to avoid the fierce August heat (remember, Cyprus is just off the coast of the Middle East).
 If high summer is unavoidable, make sure your hotel/car has air conditioning.
-The autumn, too, can be remarkably hot and humid, so don’t bank on cool, pleasant weather in September or even October.
+The fall, too, can be remarkably hot and humid, so don’t bank on cool, pleasant weather in September or even October.

+Best time to visit Cyprus